 5. Not making own notes

-Notes making right from the start of your preparation will not only help in revising but it is also the foundation for answer writing practice.
-While making notes during the IAS prelims exam preparation, aspirants should start writing short notes on each topic; this will enhance your answer writing in the UPSC Main Exam.
+Your own handwritten short notes alone will come handy during revisions just before the examination.
+It is impossible for an aspirant to revise the entire book for each of the subjects just before the examination.
+Note making right from the beginning of your preparation will not only help in revising but is also the foundation for answer writing practice.
+While making notes for the IAS prelims exam preparation, aspirants should start writing short notes on each topic; this will enhance your answer writing in the UPSC Main Exam.

 7. Not understanding the concept of Newspaper reading